ITU-PhDClub/itu-phdclub.github.io/content/authors/bertram-hojer/_index.md

 ---
 # Display name
-title: "Laura Weihl"
+title: "Bertram Højer"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "laura-weihl"
+- "bertram-hojer"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Chair
+role: Board Member

 # # Organizations/Affiliations
 # organizations: